 By elements I mean not only rain, wind, and sun, but also mosquitos.
 Make sure you have shady seating areas.
 If that’s not possible?
 A bottle of sunscreen or a couple of sun hats can help keep your guests happy.
 Buggy night?
 Have a bottle of bug spray nearby (but not by the serving stations).
 Here’s a nice tip: a box fan can help keep guests cool but will also help keep mosquitoes away.
 Be ready for the sun to go down by having candles, torches, or garden lights at the ready.
 You won’t want to go searching for them in the dark!

 If you’re lucky enough to have an outdoor kitchen, yay you!
 But most of us have to make do.
 No outdoor sink?
 Have a plastic wash basin at hand filled with soapy water.
 Don’t have a large seating area?
 Blankets and pillows are a perfectly good option.
 Don’t have big enough table for the food?
 Serve it indoors buffet-style.
 This has the added advantage of protecting the food from the flies and the heat.

 There are other rules that I live by: don’t prepare dessert, for example.
 That might be because my kids inevitably want ‘smores or ice cream cones.
-(OK, I make my own ice cream, so I guess that counts as making dessert.)
+(OK, I make my own ice cream and sorbet, so I guess that counts as making dessert.)
 But usually by the time dessert rolls around during an outdoor dinner, people are happy for something simple.